ongaroleandro/autonomous-mobile-robot/README.md

 The ros wiki has a [great](http://wiki.ros.org/ROS/Tutorials/UsingRqtconsoleRoslaunch#Using_roslaunch) tutorial on making a launch file and luckily it is pretty straightforward.
 Our launch file will have to launch rosserial and teleop_twist_keyboard.
 The launch file is located at `ROS/src/testing/src/`.

 # Navigation stack
 The navigation stack is essential for our robot since this is what makes our robot mobile.
-The navigation stack is well documented on the ROS wiki, and there's even a [tutorial](http://wiki.ros.org/navigation/Tutorials/RobotSetup) on how to set-up a navigation stack.
+The navigation stack is well documented on the ROS wiki, and there's even a [tutorial](http://wiki.ros.org/navigation/Tutorials/RobotSetup) on how to set up a navigation stack.

 Here there is a handy image to give us an idea of the different components of the navigation stack.
 Note the blue boxes, these are the things we'll need to provide to the navigation stack.
 The bottom box, base controller, should seem familiar because we already made this part in [Controlling the motors](#controlling-the-motors).

 Our first order of business is to create an odometry source node which publishes an `odom`topic.
 This topic contains a `nav_msgs/Odometry`.

-Looking at the [api](http://docs.ros.org/en/noetic/api/nav_msgs/html/msg/Odometry.html) of this message, we can see that it contains the pose and twist of our robot.
-The api also states that the pose is with respect to the frame specified in the header, while the twist is with repect to the child frame.
+Looking at the [API](http://docs.ros.org/en/noetic/api/nav_msgs/html/msg/Odometry.html) of this message, we can see that it contains the pose and twist of our robot.
+The API also states that the pose is with respect to the frame specified in the header, while the twist is with repect to the child frame.
 According to [REP105](https://www.ros.org/reps/rep-0105.html), the header frame will be the odom frame and the child frame will be the base_link frame.
 The base_link moves with the robot while the odom frame is a fixed frame.
 At this point in time we'll assume the origin of the map frame and the origin of the  odom frame coincide and that our robot always starts at the origin of the odom frame.

 With those assumptions we can determine the pose from our odometry, i.e. the two wheel encoders.